Birrellc/Navigating-Newcastle/static/testing/testing.md

 ### JavaScript

 - Due to my project being more focused on creating a CRUD application I found I did not need to use as much JavaScript for this process to chose to keep it to a minimum to allow more time to focus on the core concepts of the project.
-- For JavaScript validation I ran my code through [JsHint](https://jshint.com/) and recieved no errors or warnings as show in the image below.
+- For JavaScript validation I ran my code through [JsHint](https://jshint.com/) and received no errors or warnings as show in the image below.

 ![JS VALIDATION TEST](../testing/test-images/jshint-test-img.png)